u-lam/proj0-primes/README.md

 **User Story:**
     1. Upon first page load, user will see the name of the game ("I can't even.."), a definition of prime numbers, and play button.
-    2. After clicking Play, user will see a 4x4 grid filled with random numbers.
+    2. After clicking Play, user will see a 4x4 board filled with random numbers.
+The objective of the game is to clear all the prime numbers on the board.

         i.
-For round 1, the numbers will range from 2-25, giving the user the possibility of up to 9 prime numbers.
+For round 1, the 4x4 grid will display random numbers ranging from 2-25.

         ii.
-For round 2, the numbers will range from 2-50, giving the user the possibility of up to 15 prime numbers.
+For round 2, the numbers will range from 2-50.

         iii.
-For round 3, the numbers will range from 2-100, giving the user the possibility of up to 25 prime numbers.
+For round 3, the numbers will range from 2-100.

-    3. User will click to select the numbers.
-        i.
-If user selects a non-prime number, game ends. ii.
-If user correctly selects all prime numbers in the grid, game will move on to the next round with increasing difficulty.

 **Game rules:**
-1. To win, user must correctly select only prime numbers for all 3 rounds.
+1. To win, user must correctly select all prime numbers for all 3 rounds.
 2. At any point in the game, if user selects a non-prime number, user loses the game.